 How can aspirin help prevent a heart attack?

 Aspirin interferes with your blood's clotting action.
 When you bleed, your blood's clotting cells, called platelets, build up at the site of your wound.
 The platelets help form a plug that seals the opening in your blood vessel to stop bleeding.

 But this clotting can also happen within the vessels that supply your heart with blood.

 If your blood vessels are already narrowed from atherosclerosis - the buildup of fatty deposits in your arteries - a fatty deposit in your vessel lining can burst.
 Then, a blood clot can quickly form and block the artery.
 This prevents blood flow to the heart and causes a heart attack.
 Aspirin therapy reduces the clumping action of platelets - possibly preventing a heart attack.

-Download this PDF Benefits of Aspirin
+Download PDF Template Benefits of Aspirin